adhi1234/hello_worlds/README.md

 # hello_worlds
-Ths is ju for an illustration
+Ths is just for an illustration for my team mate